igormcoelho/firefox-gpu-rootless-docker/DockerApparmor.md

 If only a single `firefox-docker` is used by the user, then it's simple to constrain it, but with multiple usages of `docker` for the same user, then it becomes challenging to block them all.

-Some sensitive data, such as `.ssh/` folder can try to be protected, like this:
+Some sensitive data, such as `.ssh/` folder can try to be protected, like this (good solution for simple programs, not docker):

 ```
   # default is 'deny', but we are paranoid people...